sara-nl/griddocs/source/Pages/Advanced/grid_software.rst

 Finding your files on the Grid nodes
 ------------------------------------

-On nodes, your Softdrive files will be available under:
+On Dutch Grid nodes, your Softdrive files will be available under:

 .. code-block:: console